Trochic/SmartContractsRandoms/README.md

 4_BetPrototype.sol :
 Prototype of a smart contract that allows Betting on a subject where there is a Side A, a Side B and a Draw side.
 When the winner is chosen, the losers ETH is equally divided between the winners.

+5_BEP20Token :
+A basic BEP20 Token contract that was used in my teaching sessions